khuyentran1401/Data-science/contribution.md

 - Break down complex tools and workflows into clear, digestible pieces
 - Focus on practical value over theoretical depth
 - Maintain a tone that is approachable, confident, and helpful
-- Write only about topics you are genuinely interested in
-- Enjoy the writing process—we want this to be fun for you, too
+- Show rather than tell - use code snippets, visuals, or graphs to demonstrate your points

 ## Writing Checklist